 Conflict Management & Resolution

-I am registered under my legal name, Briar Rose Thom, as a Full Member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) and the Alternative Dispute Resolution Institute of Canada (ADRIC).
+I am registered under my legal name, Briar Rose Thom, as a Qualified Mediator with the Alternative Dispute Resolution Institute of Ontario (ADRIO) and the Alternative Dispute Resolution Institute of Canada (ADRIC).
 I combine my somatic and psychological skills with my conflict resolution training to form a uniquely relational model of service.
 I’m currently developing my own theory and practical methodology called Loving Justice.

 Conflict Management Certificate, University of Waterloo completed 2021, courses include: